 Why Allied Real Estate Schools?

 However, enrolling in an online school doesn’t mean you have to go at it alone either.
 When you take your online education with Allied Real Estate Schools, you’ve got support.
-Anytime you have a question about a lesson or the real estate industry, you can simply call in during regular business hours or send an email to an instructor online.
+Anytime you have a question about a lesson or the real estate industry, you can simply call in during regular business hours or send an email to an academic advisor.
 Getting your real estate license has never been more convenient than it is with Allied.
-Here are some more perks from taking your real estate courses online:
+Here are some more perks of taking your real estate courses online:

 Benefits of Getting Your Real Estate License Online with Allied

 - Enrolled over 1 million enrollments nationwide.